davidtag/llm/README.md

     - Add test runner
 - Data Loader & batcher
 - Tokenizer (enc, dec, train)
+- Dropout layer for training deeper networks and avoiding overfitting
+    - See Karpathy's "building GPT from scratch" video ~1:40:00 and also Transformer/GPT-1 papers
 - Revisit hack in LayerNorm when n_input==2
+- Explore GPU acceleration via CuPy (dropin) or Numba (JIT compiler for Python)